Tips to improve for beginners

 Why?
 You might get a better result if you let the experiment run for a longer time.

-If you tried many combinations of settings and your results did not improve, try to change Snippet in the Experiments wizard.
+If you tried many combinations of settings and your results did not improve, try to change blocks in your model.